unifyai/orchestra/pubsub_2_clickhouse/README.md

     - `cd /opt/pubsub-2-clickhouse/`
     - `sudo python3 -m venv venv`
 - Create service user and change ownership
-    - `sudo useradd -r -s /bin/false serviceuser`
+    - `sudo useradd -r -m -s /bin/bash serviceuser`
     - `sudo chown -R serviceuser:serviceuser /opt/pubsub-2-clickhouse`
     - `sudo chmod -R 755 /opt/pubsub-2-clickhouse`

 4. Configure the `deploy-compute-engine` GitHub action to point to the correct VM and run it to deploy `main.py` and the `.service` file.

 - Create a json key in the service account (within Google Cloud) and add it to the CI.

+5. Check information about the service:

+- `sudo systemctl status pubsub_2_clickhouse.service `
+- `sudo journalctl -f -u pubsub_2_clickhouse`